 - Digi-perms take longer than cold perms and tend to be more expensive.

 - The curls from this kind of perm are bigger and look more natural.

 - The procedure makes hair look smooth and shiny.

 - This kind of perm is best for Asian hair and not recommended for other hair types.
 However, always check with your stylist.

-Cold Wave (Also Known as a Cold Perm)
+What Is a Cold Wave Perm (Also Known as a Cold Perm)?